cardstack/cardstack/packages/cardpay-sdk/README.md

 - The address of the safe that you are using to pay for the prepaid card
 - The contract address of the token that you wish to use to pay for the prepaid card.
 Note that the face value of the prepaid card will fluctuate based on the exchange rate of this token and the **§** unit.
 - An array of face values in units of **§** SPEND as numbers.
 Note there is a maximum of 15 prepaid cards that can be created in a single transaction and a minimum face value of **§100** is enforced for each card.
+- The address of the prepaid card market to create the prepaid card within.
+Set to `undefined` to not place to newly created prepaid card in the market
 - A DID string that represents the customization for the prepaid card.
 The customization for a prepaid card can be retrieved using a DID resolver with this DID.
 If there is no customization an `undefined` value can be specified here.
 - You can optionally provide a callback to obtain the prepaid card addresses before the creation process is complete
 - You can optionally provide a TransactionOptions argument, to obtain the nonce or transaction hash of the operation before the creation process is complete